annagabain/Mom-Schedule/README.md

 ## User Stories

-- Account authorisation - Login
+- As a site user I can register so that I can have a unique and private schedule

+- As a site user I can login so that I can view my own schedule

 - As a site user I can see the schedule so that I can overview my tasks

-- As a site user I can view an individual task so that I can read the details of it
+- As a site user I can View an individual task so that I can read the details of it

-- Edit a Task
+- As a site user I can Edit an individual task so that I can adapt it to my needs

+- As **a site Admin** I can **login** so that I can **view and manage the users and tasks**

 ## Desktop Wireframes